 How Does It Work?

-The new tax law doubles the 2018 standard deduction to $12,000 for singles and $24,000 for joint filers younger than age 65 – while capping or eliminating other deductions.
+A recent tax law doubles the standard deduction for singles and for joint filers younger than age 65 – while capping or eliminating other deductions.
 These changes mean that it no longer makes sense for many people to itemize their deductions.
 Bunching enables you to itemize anyway.

 Instead of giving directly to causes you support every year, you take two or more years of charitable deductions in a single year and put the money in a donor-advised fund before year-end.